drotek/doc-powermanagementunit/use.md

 ###Power distribution

+_Note: For safety reasons, take care of closing the case and setting up the top case part again in order to prevent any electrical shocks._

 You'll then need to connect the power supply outputs to your autopilot.
 Using a Pixhawk 3 PRO autopilot, you'll simply have to use one of the 6 pins JST-GH cables shipped along the module to connect the **POWER1** from the PMU to your **POWER1** port on the left side of the Pixhawk 3 PRO.
 The pinout of both connectors is ready to plug and doesn't need specific cables.

 <p align="center">